sulu/sulu-docs/cookbook/smart-content-data-provider.rst

 Additionally the DataProvider returns a configuration object to enable or disable features.

-For ORM DataProvider there exists some abstraction layer.
+There exists an abstraction layer for ORM DataProviders.
 This layer provides the implementation of basic DataProvider functionality and Database query.

 If you want to create a DataProvider for the ExampleEntity you have todo